racket/racket/racket/src/cs/README.txt

 FFI Differences
 ---------------

-Compared to the traditional Racket implementation, Racket CS's FFI behaves in several different ways:
+Compared to the Racket BC implementation, Racket CS's FFI behaves in several different ways:

  * The `make-sized-byte-string` function always raises an exception, because a foreign address cannot be turned into a byte string whose